 - Newtalk Best Communicator Award

 - NCE-MSTL Maths in Science Award (National Center Mathematics Science Excellence Teaching and Learning)

 - RSC Education division teacher of chemistry award

 - SEAI (Sustainable Energy Authority of Ireland) Energy Award

-- ESERO Ireland Discover Space Award (European Space Education Resource Office) (Student and mentoring teacher award)
+- ESERO Ireland Discover Space Student Award (European Space Education Resource Office)

-Category prizes, highly commended, display, and communicator awards were also given and some of the Institutes of Technology presented trophies sponsored by the relevant Institute.
+Category prizes, highly commended and display awards were also given and some of the Institutes of Technology presented trophies sponsored by the relevant Institute or local organisations.

 There were two teacher awards avaiable at each venue.
 These were presented to the mentors of the winners of the Discover Space Award and the PharmaChemical Ireland Chemistry Award, respectively.
 The former is sponsored by the European Space Education Resource Office (ESERO) and the latter by the Royal Society of Chemistry Education Division.
 The names of the winners of these awards are available at the following links.

 |Back to top||Previous||Home|